Association of Algerian Muslim Women: History

-But exists as a result of the colonial impact of France.
-A significant part of the association was the publication of the L’Algérie libre that justified that the role of women in the Arab-Muslim world could only be explored in a ‘cultural framework free of western influence’ thus highlighting the deep commitment and presence in independence.
-When the revolution occurred, violence against women, through torture rape arrest and execution, and the widening of support for female solidarity against colonial rule expanded across Algeria.
+A significant part of the association was the publication of the L’Algérie libre, which argued that the role of women in the Arab-Muslim world could only be explored in a "cultural framework free of western influence".
+When the revolution occurred, violence against women, through torture, rape, arrest, and execution, and the widening of support for female solidarity against colonial rule expanded across Algeria.